JoinColony/colonyNetwork/docs/_bug_rules.md

 ### Submission Guidelines

-All bugs reported must be done through the creation of an issue in the colonyNetwork github repo, or _if necessary_ by an email sent to security@colony.io.
+All bugs reported must be done through the creation of an issue in the colonyNetwork github repo, or _if the submitter wishes to disclose privately, or to remain anonymous_ by an email sent to security@colony.io.

 Unless there is a specific reason for a private disclosure, bugs should be submitted as issues on the colonyNetwork GitHub repository, and tagged with the 'bug' label.

 It is requested that all submissions follow the format defined in the issue template -- clarity of description and thoroughness of documentation will be a consideration for reward amount, in addition to impact and likelihood.

-(In the case of private bug disclosure, all relevant materials should be sent in email to `security@colony.io` -- and should follow the same template as a public issue.
+In the case of private bug disclosure, all relevant materials should be sent in email to `security@colony.io` -- and should follow the same template as a public issue.

 Once submitted, the issue will be responded to, verified, accepted, and rewarded according to the timelines defined on our [service level agreement](link).

 ### Bug Severity and Bounties
 In the same manner as the [Ethereum Bug Bounty Program](https://bounty.ethereum.org/), submissions will be evaluated by the Colony team according to the OWASP risk rating  methodology, which grades based on both _Impact_ and _Likelihood_.

-Issues reported may or may not constitute a security risk for the colonyNetwork contracts.
-The key consideration for bugs is whether or not a flaw in the contracts could potentially result in either the loss of funds, or a situation in which the contracts arrive in an un-desirable state that *cannot be rectified through existing contract mechanisms, such as 'emergency mode' or through a network upgrade.
+It is at the *sole discretion of Colony* to decide whether or not a bug report qualifies for a bounty, and to determine the severity of the issue

-It is at the *sole discretion of Colony* to decide whether or not a bug report qualifies for a bounty, and to determine the severity of the issue.
+Severity levels:

 * *Note*: Up to $500 USD (min. $100)
 * *Low*: Up to $2,000 USD (min. $500)